PascalKieslich/mousetrap-os/README.md

 !pip install https://github.com/PascalKieslich/mousetrap-os/archive/master.zip
 ```

-Please see the [OpenSesame documentation](https://osdoc.cogsci.nl/3.3/manual/environment/) for more information on installing plugins in OpenSesame 3.3.

 ## Examples

 A number of example experiments that demonstrate the basic features of the items can be found in the [examples folder](examples#example-experiments).

-## Mailing list

-If you would like to receive information about new releases, you can add your email to the [mailing list](http://eepurl.com/co1AqX).
-Questions about using mousetrap can be asked in the [forum](http://forum.cogsci.nl/index.php?p=/categories/mousetrap).

 ## Validation